 Admission requirements: MCAT or LSAT tests cannot be substituted for GRE.
 Experience with numerical computing is also recommended.
-Applications from students in applied fields such as biology, biochemistry, economics and computer science are strongly encouraged, with the understanding that necessary mathematical coursework may have to be completed before or soon after enrollment in the program.
+Applications from students in applied fields such as biology, biochemistry, economics and computer science are strongly encouraged, with the understanding that necessary mathematical coursework must be completed before or soon after enrollment in the program.

 GRE General: Required

 GRE Subject: Not required

 Financial aid: Limited financial aid is available to masters students in the form of scholarships from the School of Public Health.
 The SPH scholarship grants roughly 25% tuition.
 Research apprenticeships cover a larger portion of tuition and provide a monthly stipend.
 These awards are based on merit and qualifications; student loans also are available through the Financial Aid Office.